OleksandrBlack/safecoin-qt-wallet/docs/build-mac.md

 ## Compiling safewallet from source
-safecoinwallet is written in C++ 14, and can be compiled with g++/clang++/visual c++.
+safewallet is written in C++ 14, and can be compiled with g++/clang++/visual c++.
 It also depends on Qt5, which you can get from [here](https://www.qt.io/download).
 Note that if you are compiling from source, you won't get the embedded safecoind and safecoin-cli by default.
 We will add these later.

 ### Building safewallet